m.Stock by Mirae AssetOpen Demat Account

 • Charges may be applicable for annual platform usage

 So, 'Discount Broking Vs Zero Broking - Which Is Better?'
 While discount broking can help you save more than the traditional full service broking model, there are still annual/quarterly/monthly/per trade costs that you will have to bear.
 For a frequent trader these can add up to be quite substantial.
-Zero brokerage firms like m.stock, on the other hand, gives you the freedom to trade to your heart’s content without having to worry about paying any brokerage.
-Open an m.Stock Zero Brokerage account now!
+Brokerage firms like m.Stock, on the other hand, gives you the freedom to trade to your heart’s content without having to worry about paying any brokerage on equity delivery, mutual funds and IPOs.
+Open an m.Stock demat account now!

 Compared to a full-service broker, a discount broker facilitates the buying and selling of shares, at a discounted brokerage rate.